AlexandreVerhoye/nextjs-strapi-mongo-nginx-docker-starter/README.md

 }
 ```

-**Disclaimer : SSL AND HTTPS isn't coonfigured on this boilerplate**
+**Disclaimer : SSL AND HTTPS isn't configured on this boilerplate**

 ## Deployment